Occipital face area: Patient P.S.

 Examining case studies of individuals with lesions to the OFA provides more insight into the functional role of the OFA.
 Prosopagnosic patients have been essential for this initiative, especially patient P.S., a right handed woman with a lesion extending from the posterior part of the right inferior occipital gyrus into the posterior fusiform gyrus.
 This lesion left patient P.S. without a right OFA and she exhibited great difficulty with facial recognition in daily life and facial gender discrimination, and could not match unfamiliar faces seen from different viewing angles.
-Despite the extensive cortical damage she suffered, patient P.S. exhibited a normal right FFA when compared to age matched controls using a standard fMRI localizer.
+Despite the extensive cortical damage she suffered, patient P.S. exhibited a normal right fusiform face area when compared to age matched controls using a standard functional magnetic resonance imaging localizer.
 She was unimpaired with basic-level and within-class object discrimination and recognition tasks.
-Results like these demonstrate that face information can still be processed in the right FFA despite the absence of the right OFA, thus suggesting the presence of alternate cortical routes between the early visual cortex and fusiform gyrus.
+Results like these demonstrate that face information can still be processed in the right fusiform face area despite the absence of the right OFA, thus suggesting the presence of alternate cortical routes between the early visual cortex and fusiform gyrus.